mishadoff/mishadoff.github.com_octopress/source/_posts/2012-12-11-ingress-tricks.markdown

 ## **Area**
 * **Distribute area locally.** Communicate with players from your city and plan what territory can be supported by whom.
 * **Strategic portals.** Don't plan your strategic portals in common places.
 They can be simply destroyed.
-Use for your stretegic portals some strange place, like portal inside building, mountain portals, island portals, etc.
+Use for your strategic portals some strange places, like portal inside building, mountain portals, island portals, etc.
 * **Use Intel Map to plan your trip.** Move only in the way you already know.
 Don't practice *blind trips*.

 ## **Friends**
 * **Play with friends.** Preferably, the same level friends.
 Obviously, you can destroy more, you can capture more.
-Also it's more fun to talk with somebody during the moving.
+Also, it's more fun to talk with somebody during the moving.
-* **Communication.** If you see somebody playing ingress near you don't hesitate to meet and make friendship.
+* **Communication.** If you see somebody playing ingress near you, don't hesitate to meet and make friendship.
 Even he or she from another fraction.
 Maybe it's your future spouse.

 ## **Home playing**
 * **Repair portals.** If you are sitting at office, have enough XM, you still can help your fraction.
 Just open portal keys and you can repair these portals distantly.
-Keep in mind that resonator xm reduces by 10% each day.
+Keep in mind that resonator XM reduces by 10% each day.
-The tricks is also to repair one most valuable resonator.
+The trick is also to repair one most valuable resonator.
 * **Solve puzzles.** If you solve some puzzle that appeared on niantic site or in your inventory, you can help you fraction a lot by posting code in faction channel.
 * **Manage the actions.** You can sit at home with opened Intel Map and guide somebody to do right things.